Complete Guide for CAT Exam: Eligibility, Syllabus & Preparation Tips — Percentilers

 Syllabus of CAT Exam

 Broadly, the CAT syllabus covers Math and English learning in classes VI to X of schooling.
 Although the framework has been broadly constant throughout the past 15 years, some specific things emerge differently every year resulting from the syllabus being largely vague and very wide.
 The IIMs, which administer the CAT exam, do not release an official syllabus for the test.
 Instead, it is inferred from the analysis of previous years’ CAT exams.
 By observing patterns, conclusions have been drawn regarding the exam’s structure and syllabus.
+To get started, consider taking a Free CAT Readiness Assessment to gauge your current preparation level.

 Quantitative Aptitude